DFT study of Pt-induced Ge(001) reconstructions: Theoretical results

 \subsubsection{General properties of the $\gamma$-geometries}

-The pseudo-STM pictures of the $\gamma$-geometries show in general the same image for the Pt-Ge dimer rows as was seen for the corresponding Pt-Ge dimer rows in the $\beta_{4\mathrm{x}}$ and \bf\ pictures.
-For the \ge-geometry, the pseudo-STM pictures show dimer rows with a bright spot at the Ge dimer atom position.
+The pseudo-STM pictures of the $\gamma$-geometries show in general the same image for the Pt-Ge dimer rows as was seen for the corresponding Pt-Ge dimer rows in the $\beta_{4\mathrm{x}}$ and \bf\ pictures (\textit{cf.}\ Fig.~\ref{fig:3b_STMgamma}).
+For the \ge-geometry, the pseudo-STM pictures show dimer rows with a bright spot at the Ge atom position.
 This spot becomes sharper when the bias becomes smaller, both above and below the Fermi energy.
-The \gt- and \gd-geometries show nearly identical pictures, the main difference being the phaseshift between neighboring dimer rows, which causes the appearance of a very dim (at least $1.5$ \AA\ lower than the dimer peaks in the pseudo-STM pictures) bridge between the Pt atoms of neighboring dimer rows.
+The \gt- and \gd-geometries show nearly identical pictures (\textit{cf.}\ Fig.~\ref{fig:3b_STMgamma}d and e), the main difference being the phaseshift between neighboring dimer rows, which causes the appearance of a very dim (at least $1.5$ \AA\ lower than the dimer peaks in the pseudo-STM pictures) bridge between the Pt atoms of neighboring dimer rows, indicated with an ellipse in Fig.~\ref{fig:3b_STMgamma}e and f.
 This bridge is most clear in the empty state pictures.
 Again it is the Ge side of the Pt-Ge dimers which lights up very bright, causing a zigzag pattern of bright spots along each dimer row.
-For small biases this zigzag pattern becomes more pronounced and also the notch above the Pt atoms appears.
+For small biases this zigzag pattern becomes more pronounced and also the notch above the Pt atoms appears, as indicated with the circles in Fig.~\ref{fig:3b_STMgamma}f.
 At a large negative bias the bright spot has a dim tail directed toward the Pt atom.
 All Pt-Ge dimer images for \gt\ and \gd\ are identical, unlike for the $\beta$-geometries.